 before the valley bottom take track on left through

-reaching asphalt track bear left across it and through
+reaching asphalt track cross it and go through gate.

 Follow track for further half mile to lane.

 After about forty metres take footpath on right